Mental Health Situation in Bangladesh in 2023

 Mental Health Stigma in Bangladesh

-In a survey by the Bangladesh Bureau of Statistics, a study found that 14,436 people in Bangladesh had committed suicide in Year, 70% quite to a coronavirus claimed during that period.
+In a survey by the Bangladesh Bureau of Statistics, a study found that 14,436 people in Bangladesh had committed suicide in Year, 70% quite to a coronavirus claim during that period.
 We learned from the learned experience that it remains taboo, especially in rural Bangladesh.
 And it’s also a troublesome job to supply support to patients.
 We don’t provide proper psychological state treatment and support during childhood.
 It might become problematic in adulthood for patients.”
 Shortage of psychological state professionals.
 Helal Uddin Ahmed, professor of kid adolescent and family psychiatry at NIMH, one among two specialized mental hospitals in Bangladesh, said the country features very limited minimal logical state specialists.

 All government hospitals should run psychological state departments to avail themselves of treatment in general hospitals.
-We must mandatory incorporate psychological state courses at the MBBS level because this could only help address the country’s crisis of specialist poverty.
+We must mandatorily incorporate psychological state courses at the MBBS level because this could only help address the country’s crisis of specialist poverty.

 Mental Health Problems in Bangladesh